There are five major functionaries under CrPC

 - Term Based

-The setup and organization of criminal courts in India is of 2 types on the basis of the nature of the area i.e. District and Metropolitan areas.
+The setup and organization of criminal courts in India are of 2 types on the basis of the nature of the area i.e. District and Metropolitan areas.

 The criminal courts and their setup in district areas in at 3 levels:-